alborzk/alborzk/README.md

 # Hi, I'm Alborz!
 Thanks for checking out my GitHub page!
-I'm a 4th year computer science student based in Winnipeg, Canada with a wide array of programming knowledge.
-Currently, I'm looking for co-op work for Fall 2023.
+I'm a 4th year computer science student based in Winnipeg, Canada with an array of programming knowledge, a background in Product, and an eye for design.
+Currently, I'm looking for co-op work for Summer 2024.
 Please continue reading to learn more about me!

-I've always looked up to the big players in tech, but I'm also incredibly fascinated by the worlds of art, music, and fashion.
-My goal is to bring some of the values I admire from those worlds into programming - focusing on user-oriented design that is refined and innovative, while still accessible for the average person.
-I am extremely passionate about my values and I love working on projects that are forward-thinking and boundary-pushing.
+I grew up looking up to the big innovators in tech, but I've also always been inspired by the creatives within music, fashion, and art.
+My goal is to bring some of the values I admire from those worlds into my own work - focusing on user-oriented technologies that are refined and forward-thinking.
+I'm super passionate about my values and I love working on projects that push boundaries and keep me on my toes.

 Some other quick facts about me:
-- 🏀 I love to watch and play basketball - go Raptors!
+- 🏀 I love to watch and play sports - especially soccer and basketball.
-- 🎧 I love listening to music, and just got a record collection going this past year.
+- 🎧 I love listening to music, and have an ever-growing record collection.
+Ask me about my favorite albums!
+- 🏋️ I've been going to the gym for 3 years - it's one of my favorite outlets to destress.
-- 🍕 I can make you a homemade pizza! (and it won't be half bad either)
+- 🍕 I can make you a homemade pizza! (and it'll even be edible!!)

 Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alborzk) or reach out via [email](mailto:khakbaza@myumanitoba.ca) - I love meeting new people!